Jbleezy/BO1-Reimagined/README.md

 * Mines can now be picked up while pressing the melee button

 #### Bouncing Betty
+* Increased placing speed
 * Can now explode after being placed for 1 second (previously 2 seconds)
 * Can now be picked up
+* Fixed a bug where Bouncing Betties would keep moving and making sounds after being placed

 #### Claymore
 * Added placing sound